Avalara/swagger-ts-template/README.md

 # swagger-ts-template

-Generates a `d.ts` file containing the type definitions from a swagger `.json` file.
+(quick n dirty script that) Generates a `d.ts` file containing the type definitions from a swagger `.json` file.

 > Check out the `apigen` branch for a fully-fledged type-enabled api consumer!